 Early Life

-Richard Li Tzar-kai was born in Hong Kong in 1966, the youngest son of the renowned businessman Li Ka-shing.
-He attended St. Paul's Co-educational College in Hong Kong before pursuing computer engineering at Stanford University.
-He later withdrew from Stanford after three years.
+Richard Li Tzar-kai was born on November 8, 1966, in Hong Kong, as the youngest son of the billionaire Li Ka-shing.
+He attended St. Paul's Co-educational College in Hong Kong and Menlo School in Atherton, California.
+He studied computer engineering at Stanford University but withdrew before graduating.
+During his studies, he worked at McDonald's and as a golf caddy.

 Rise to Success